 At first, it was very daunting for me because I was like, how am I going to do this?
 How are we going to move everyone over to an entirely different platform?
 But it was one of the best decisions we made."

 "The feature that we really love is that we're able to track sales, both through a link and through a discount code and send out notifications to affiliates when they make a sale.
 People get really excited about that.

 It makes everyone's job easier, and it helps 100% with maintaining and keeping the relationship happy with the affiliates."

 Every online store is different.
 Our demographic is not going to be the same as another brand.
 You need to spend the time doing the research into figuring out how you're spending your dollars.
 Who is going to be excited about your brand?
 Who is already naturally set up to talk about a brand like this?

 If you have the opportunity to do it, I would 100% suggest it.
 It's been a key part of our marketing program for sure."

 I have tried other platforms, and by far, it's the most user friendly.
 It's the easiest.
 And we always get a ton of support if we have any issues if we reach out.
 It's really solid, so I would 100% recommend it to anyone."

 Take a look at FoxyBae's store and their fantastic range of high quality products at: https://www.foxybae.com/.
 We hope their success encourages you to try your own affiliate marketing program today.

-We are offering a FREE 7-day trial where you get to try all the features and functionality that our multi level marketing program has to offer.
-ShoutOut is the ecommerce multi-level marketing software trusted by the world's top brands, and we're sure it will benefit your store also.
+We are offering ShoutOut 100% for FREE, so try the software trusted by the world's top brands today, and we're sure it will benefit your store also.